mantidproject/mantid/docs/source/interfaces/Muon_Analysis_unscripted_testing_guide.rst

 Test 2: sequential fit
 ----------------------
-- With everything set up as before, click *Fit/Sequential fit*
+- With everything set up as in the picture above, click *Fit/Sequential fit*.
+(Runs should still be set to "20918", a single run).
 - Dialog should appear.
-In the runs box, type "20918-20" and hit Start
+In the runs box **of the new dialog that appears**, type "20918-20" and hit Start
 - Sequential fit of runs 20918, 20919, 20920 should happen one after the other

-Test 2: co-added fit
+Test 3: co-added fit
 --------------------
+- Close the sequential dialog and return to the main interface.
-- Now in the "Runs" box, type "20918-20" and hit return.
+- Now in the "Runs" box of MuonAnalysis's *Data Analysis* tab, type "20918-20" and hit return.
 - Stale errors should be cleared from the function browser.
 - "Co-add/Simultaneous" radio buttons should be enabled with "Co-add" selected
 - "Label" box should still be disabled
 - In the drop-down, there should only be one workspace (``EMU00020918-20; Pair; long; Asym; #1``)
 - Fit as before.
 Graph should be updated.

-Test 3: simultaneous fit across runs
+Test 4: simultaneous fit across runs
 ------------------------------------
-- Select the "Simultaneous" radio button option.
+- With the same runs (20918-20) selected, select the "Simultaneous" radio button option.
 - Drop-down list should have three workspaces in it now, for the three runs that will be fitted.
 - Keep the same fit function, but use the "Global" checkboxes to mark ``A``, ``Omega``, ``Phi`` and ``Sigma`` as global.
 - Fit the data.
 Note that plot will *not* be updated at present.
   (If you want to plot results, see the ``MuonSimulFit_Label`` workspace group)
 - Use the ``<<`` and ``>>`` buttons, or drop-down list, to see the fitted parameters for each run in the function browser.

-Test 4: simultaneous fit across groups
+Test 5: simultaneous fit across groups
 --------------------------------------
 - Type "20918" only in the "Runs" box
 - Select both "fwd" and "bwd" as groups
 - Keep fit function and global parameters as before
 - Fit data.
 It should warn you that "Label" has already been used - say no to overwriting and it should automatically increment the label.

-Test 5: sequential fit of simultaneous fits
+Test 6: sequential fit of simultaneous fits
 -------------------------------------------
+- Keep the same setup as Test 5, i.e. Runs="20918", "fwd" and "bwd" selected as groups
-- With the same setup, click *Fit/Sequential fit*
+- Click *Fit/Sequential fit* to launch the dialog
-- Again, choose not to overwrite the label.
+- If offered the choice, choose not to overwrite the label
 - Dialog should appear.
-In the runs box, type "20918-20", and put "Label2" in the label box, then hit Start
+In this new dialog (not the interface underneath):

+  - Runs = "20918-20"
+  - Label = "Label2"
+  - Hit "Start"

 - This should fit the ``fwd`` and ``bwd`` groups simultaneously for each run 20918, 20919, 20920 in sequence.

-Test 6: simultaneous fit across periods
+Test 7: simultaneous fit across periods
 ---------------------------------------
 The data used so far is single period, so here we will use MUSR data from the unit test data.